percona/k8spg-docs/docs/update.md

     Major version upgrades feature is currently a **tech preview**, and it is **not recommended for production environments.**

+    Also, currently the major version upgrade only works for the images in Custom Resource (`deploy/cr.yaml` manifest) are specified without minor version numbers:

+    ```yaml
+    ...
+    image: percona/percona-postgresql-operator:2.4.0-ppg15-postgres
+    postgresVersion: 15
+    ...
+    ```

+    It will not work for images specified like `percona/percona-postgresql-operator:2.4.0-ppg15.7-postgres`.

 Upgrade is triggered by applying the YAML file with the information about the existing and desired major versions, with an example present in `deploy/upgrade.yaml`:

 ```yaml